admiralAwkbar/demo-actions-1/Exercises/02-Create-CI-Action.md

 # Creating basic CI Github Action
-This exercise will walk you through setting up Continuous Integration on your current repository.
+This exercise will walk you through setting up *Continuous Integration* on your current repository.
-The objective of Continuous Integration is to achieve constant feedback on your changes to your code base and begin the process of testing and deploying of your code base.
+The objective of *Continuous Integration* is to achieve constant feedback on your changes to your code base and begin the process of testing and deploying your code base.

-GitHub Actions run off of workflow files that are managed and maintained in your repository.
-The first action we are going to "install" on our repository uses an open source Action called the [Super Linter](https://github.com/github/super-linter).
-This action will review changes to the code and run a linter against it to ensure code sanity.
+**GitHub Actions** run off of workflow files that are managed and maintained in your repository.
+The first action we are going to "install" on our repository uses an open source Action called [Docker Build](https://github.com/docker/build-push-action).
+This action will try to build the current `Dockerfile` and see if it compiles successfully.

 ## Add a GitHub Action workflow file